harvard-lil/capstone/capstone/capweb/templates/docs/02_site_features/05_trends.md

 {# ==============> Citation search <============== #}
 # Citation search

-Utilize the `api()` command to filter and generate timelines by particular case features.
-A list of supported fields for filtering is included at the bottom of this document.
+Use the `api()` command to generate timelines over CAP data filtered using parameters for the CAP Cases endpoint.
+Any fields used as filters for the Cases API (cites\_to, reporter, jurisdiction) may be used.

 Examples: